 Bloated Code

-When executing, interpreted languages always require the presence of the interpreter itself — whether that be the Python Virtual Machine, the Java Virtual Machine, or another runtime environment — as well as the instructions to be translated and executed.
+When executing, interpreted languages always require the presence of the Interpreter itself — whether that be the Python Virtual Machine, the Java Virtual Machine, or another runtime environment — as well as the instructions to be translated and executed.

 Even in hybrid environments such as Microsoft’s .NET, where the code is ultimately compiled at the start of execution through a Just-In-Time (JIT) compiler, the entire framework remains a constant presence layered over the basic operating system.
 The memory requirements for using interpreted languages exceed — and often greatly exceed — those for compiled languages.